 We sit at a pivotal moment for the commercial real estate market.
 We at CrowdStreet see multiple data points lining up to suggest the next upcycle is emerging right now.

 Reasons For Optimism

 The first reason for optimism is our supply of money.
 Over 20% of all dollars now in existence were created in 2020.
+And the trend was similar in 2021 due to so much stimulus.
 This much liquidity pumped into the market this fast should put upward pressure on commercial real estate prices.

 And finally, revised economic outlooks show a more rapid recovery.
-Green Street Advisors now projects a full return to 2019 output levels by Q4 2021.
-Goldman Sachs forecasts a 6.8% YoY rebound in GDP growth after the passing of the latest $1.9 trillion stimulus package.
+Green Street Advisors now projects a full return to 2019 output levels by 2022 Goldman Sachs forecasts a 6.8% YoY rebound in GDP growth after the passing of the latest $1.9 trillion stimulus package.

 The Best Places To Invest In Commercial Real Estate

 In this new cycle, different metros will recover at different rates.
 CrowdStreet’s Investments team heavily weighed quantifiable factors like regional population and job growth.